 It could also be the case that they have exclusively left one-star reviews for many other businesses too.
 In this case it is also likely that each of the accounts have all corresponding reviews of the same places.

 If you believe your reviews to be fraudulent, the most important thing is getting them removed.
-Google provides the ability to report comments for a variety of reasons, including posting under a fake name, and a writing about a false experience, both of these are directly against Google’s user agreement.
-If the comments are violent or abusive, flag them as such, and they’ll likely be removed quite quickly; if not then flag them as a conflict of interest, as they are not a genuine reflection of your business.
+Google provides the ability to report comments for a variety of reasons, including posting under a fake name and writing about a false experience; both of these are directly against Google’s user agreement.
+If the comments are violent or abusive, flag them as such, and they’ll likely be removed quite quickly; if not, then flag them as a conflict of interest, as they are not a genuine reflection of your business.

-Unfortunately, just flagging the reviews is unlikely to get them all removed in a timely fashion, so the next step is to get in touch with Google a directly.
-Hidden within the My Business menus there is a submission form to open a case against the fake reviews.
-Once submitted you will receive a phone call from one of their advisors.
+Unfortunately, just flagging the reviews is unlikely to get them all removed in a timely fashion, so the next step is to get in touch with Google directly.
+Hidden within the My Business menus, there is a submission form to open a case against the fake reviews.
+Once submitted, you will receive a phone call from one of their advisors.

-While waiting for Google to review your case, it’s worth while getting ahead of the news and making some social media posts explaining the situation.
-The most important thing here is to remain professional and not target any blame or anger.
-Try to make light of the situation, and show that you are taking it all in stride, while still addressing the seriousness of the issue.
+While waiting for Google to review your case, it’s worth getting ahead of the news and making some social media posts explaining the situation.
+The most important thing here is to remain professional and not direct any blame or anger.
+Try to make light of the situation and show that you are taking it all in stride, while still addressing the seriousness of the issue.